-Suspended between the hermetic Marrano heartland and the mainstream Jewish communities of the coast, some northeast Brazilian Marranos are even looking towards the very same Promised Land Moses had in mind.
+Suspended between the hermetic Marrano heartland and the mainstream Jewish communities of the coast, some northeast Brazilian Marranos are even looking toward the same Promised Land Moses had in mind.
 But for now they have Recife, Brazil's fourth-largest city, home to the first synagogue in the Americas and close to the northeastern states where many Brazilian Marranos are concentrated.

-In the slightly fraying middle-class neighborhood of Boa Vista, a ground floor apartment hosted a humbler - though possibly more impassioned - service directed by Isaac Essoudry.
-This controversial, Moroccan-born Jew has become a guru of sorts to a particular segment of Marranos, as well as to a smattering of Jews and assorted hopefuls.
+In the slightly fraying middle-class neighborhood of Boa Vista, a ground-floor apartment hosted a humbler - though possibly more impassioned - service directed by Isaac Essoudry.
+This controversial Moroccan-born Jew has become a guru of sorts to a particular segment of Marranos, as well as to a smattering of Jews and assorted hopefuls.

 Despite the contrasts, both services represent the face of the Marrano "return" to Judaism.

 "I never had any doubt, and I never felt strange at synagogue," says Heloisa Fonseca-Santos, a 52-year-old who attends services at Kahal Zur.
 "I know I'm a Jew."